 Once you learn this, you will know how to calm down yourself.

 That is definitely one and maybe the best way of the treatment.

 The second is to learn how to response while you are having those attacks.

 One lady that I know was fighting against agoraphobia for 20 years.
 Yes, for 20 years.
 Anxiety panic attacks - those things were part of her ordinary day.
 And she told me that she have tried so many medications, but nothing really helped her.
 It did, of course, but temporarily.
 And that is not a solution.

-So she focused on healthy life and some activities in her life, such running, jogging, walking.
-She also started to wrote a journal about this and it really helped her.
-She noticed when she is having those attacks and she was kicking out everything that made a damage for her.
+So she focused on healthy life and some activities in her life, such as running, jogging, walking.
+She also started to write a journal about this and it really helped her.
+She noticed patterns when she is having those attacks and she was kicking out everything that made a damage to her.

+Every recovery is different.
+I know a lot of people who were healed because of the medications and non diet program, healthy lifestyle or healthy way of living were not able to help them.
+But again, like I said it depends.
+We are all different.
 I was struggling with it and I will never be able to forget the first attack that I had.
 I didn't know anything about this but I did knew that this thing won't destroy my life.
 So, the firs thing that I did - I educated myself about anxiety.
 After I found out what this is, I went to see the expert, the specialist and I told him about my problems.
 After this, I made some goals in my life.
-I didn't wanted to be home (I lost my job because of those attacks) so I accepted to volunteer.
+I didn't want to be home (I lost my job because of those attacks) so I accepted volunteering.
 It saved me.
 When I was not volunteering, I was jogging.
-I want to tell you that I have tried to make my day completely.
+I want to tell you that I have tried to make my day complete.
 And trust me, I was much happier and this anxiety disorder started to disappear.